s-zeng/ZTVDC/README.md

 CircleCI build state:
 [![CircleCI](https://circleci.com/gh/kronicmage/summative.svg?style=svg)](https://circleci.com/gh/kronicmage/summative)

-Zergtel Download Converter is a sane, flexible and reliable appliction for downloading media, and converting of any video or audio file.
+Zergtel Download Converter is a sane and lightweight appliction for downloading media, and converting of any video or audio file.

 ZTVDC currently supports the following sites for downloading:
 * YouTube